 The holes left by the bradawls are on both closing edges of the door and frame and are very unobtrusive.
-These can be easily filled with a matching coloured filler.
+These can be easily filled with a matching filler of a suitable colour.

 ACCESSORIES

 Please use only Trend original accessories.